 Any website redesign should be viewed through an SEO lens from the start, ensuring that new navigation, layouts, and content structures support, rather than harm, your existing search visibility.
 This includes protecting high-value URLs, improving page structure, and ensuring your updated site architecture reflects real user intent.

-SEO is also evolving quickly.
-Recent shifts in Google’s search experience, including the increased use of AI-generated results, mean rankings and traffic patterns may change even if you don’t.
-If your team doesn’t have deep in-house SEO expertise, consider involving a specialist early in the redesign process to audit risks, validate opportunities, and guide decisions that will impact long-term performance.
+Recent shifts in Google’s search experience, including the increased use of AI-generated results, mean rankings will change.
+If your team doesn’t have deep in-house SEO expertise, involving a specialist early in the redesign process can help you audit risks.
+You’ll also be able to identify opportunities to improve performance.
+If you’re working with a full‑service website redesign agency, make sure they bring SEO expertise to the table.

-At its core, today’s SEO relies heavily on authoritative, original content.
-If your redesign includes new pages, expanded sections, or refreshed messaging, ensure that content is written with clarity, depth, and topical authority.
-That foundation not only supports organic visibility, it strengthens every channel that relies on your website as a conversion point.
+SEO and AEO both rely on clear, original content.
+If your redesign includes new pages, expanded sections, or refreshed messaging, be sure to write your content with clarity, depth, and topical authority.
+This supports organic visibility and strengthens every channel that relies on your website as a conversion point.

 STEP 8: Consider How Your Brand Will Be Reflected in the Website Redesign